-March of Dimes offers the Dr. Margaret C. Freda Graduate Nursing Scholarship Award to a registered nurse that is currently enrolled in a graduate program focused on maternal child nursing.
+March of Dimes offers the Dr. Margaret C. Freda Graduate Nursing Scholarship Award to a registered nurse that is currently enrolled in a graduate program focused on maternal-child nursing.
 Applicants must be a member of one of the following: the Association of Women’s Health, Obstetric and Neonatal Nurses; the American College of Nurse-Midwives; or the National Association of Neonatal Nurses.
-Application deadline is January 19.
+The application deadline is January 19.
 Selections are made in May.

 The March of Dimes is committed to advocating for the health of mothers and babies.
 They work to create policies to support and protect them.
 This award was established in 2016 to honor former MoD Chairperson Dr. Margaret Comerford Freda.